| |

 You can read the complete guide here, including getting there by plane, bus, train, or car.

 The cheapest way to travel from Seoul to Busan is by bus.
-However, taking the bus is an option when you have more time to spend in the city because the ride takes around 6 hours.
+However, taking the bus is an option when you have more time in the city because the ride takes around 6 hours.

 Flying from Seoul Gimhae Airport to Busan Nahmea Airport is also an option.
 The airport in Seoul is closer than Incheon, and in Busan, you have a direct subway line that will take you to the city.
 However, you need to factor in the extra waiting time at the airport.
 The flight time is less than one hour.